Educational Programs Available in Curry County

 SWOCC Small Business Development Center

-An advisor from the SWOCC Small Business Development Center (SBDC) offers free advising in Curry County twice a month.
+Southewestern's Small Business Development Center (SBDC) in Coos Bay offers free advising for Coos and Curry County residents.
 Whether you already have a business or are still in the planning stage, the SBDC advisor can help you.
-To schedule an appointment call 541.756.6866.
+To schedule an appointment call 541-888-7182.

 Care Connections, Healthy Start and Parenting Program